dmhcgh28/TryHackMe-Traffic-Analysis-Writeup/README.md

 This task delved into Network Traffic Analysis (NTA), explaining how intercepting and monitoring network data is crucial for detecting anomalies.

 <img width="1279" height="694" alt="image" src="https://github.com/user-attachments/assets/b5aa6498-26f9-4045-a0bf-42518d188790" />

+   We entered these two malicious IP addresses into the IDS/IPS System Filter Table.
+This action successfully blocked the malicious packets and restored the network, granting us the first flag.

 To apply these concepts, a static simulation was provided to restore a compromised network by analyzing logs and configuring an IDS/IPS filter.